mbalsells/HackUPC/README.md

 ## Discover more

-You can find more details of our project in HackUPC 2019 Devpost :)
+You can find many more details about our project at [HackUPC 2019 Devpost](https://www.devpost.com/software/grasp-an-educatin-solution) :)